-We were using our acrylics full-strength, but they were pretty thick.
-You could definitely pour your paint into a little cup first, and thin it with a BIT of water.
+We used our acrylics full-strength, but they were pretty thick.
+You could definitely pour your paint into a little cup first, and thin it with a BIT of water or a thinning medium made for acrylics.
 Unfortunately, I can’t tell you how much water to add, because I’ve never thinned ours.
-Just start with a few drops, and see how it goes.
+I would start with just a few drops, and see how it goes.

 What about the wasted paint?

-Not bad at all for such a beautiful gift, wouldn’t you say?
+That’s not bad at all for such a beautiful gift!

-We haven’t varnished ours yet, but I likely will.
+We haven’t varnished ours yet, but I will.
 I want these to last forever!